 7. And finally, living on the beach is good for your health.
 As early as the 18th century, doctors were touting the benefits of oceanfront living and recommending trips to the shore or the seaside “baths” to restore their physical and mental well-being.
 Recent research further suggests that “moving closer to the sea significantly improves people’s well-being.”

 Wouldn’t you love to keep this home in the family?
-This gorgeous 2-story, 3-bedroom, 3.5-bath coastal style home plan can be a forever home with its fantastic views, a covered front porch, covered lanai, a swimming pool, and other resort-like amenities.
-(House Plan #175-1226)
+This gorgeous 2-story, 3-bedroom, 3.5-bath coastal style house can be a forever home with its fantastic views, a covered front porch, covered lanai, a swimming pool, and other resort-like amenities (Plan #175-1226).

 Drawbacks of a Beachfront Home

 While there are great advantages to living at the beach, there are a few things to consider – aside from the higher price tag.